cprom/portfolio.io/README.md

 # portfolio.io

-Use Bootstrap 4 to build a responsive Portfolio page.
+Use Bootstrap 4 to build a responsive Portfolio page that includes a "contact page", "portfolio page" and "home page".